-The National Genographic and New Zealand
+The National Genographic Project in New Zealand

 Recently a group of 100 residents from a very cosmopolitan city assembled together to determine what exactly it was they had in common.
 What they learned about themselves that evening, has a direct impact on you, a genealogist interested in identifying your ancestors.

 Those 100 residents were from Wellington, New Zealand.
 Their host?
-Dr. Spencer Wells, Director of the National Genographic project.
+Dr. Spencer Wells, Director of the National Genographic Project.
 Their admittance fee to this party?
 A cheek swab.

 You see, 800 years ago the first inhabitants of New Zealand were just beginning to explore their new territory.
 They had arrived from the eastern islands of Polynesia and lived in relative isolation for over 500 years.